rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

-* Second, since `match` is an expression form, exhaustiveness ensures that such expressions always evaluates to a value of the correct type (or jump elsehwere in the program, as illustrated here):
+* Second, since `match` is an expression form, exhaustiveness ensures that such expressions always evaluates to a value of the correct type (or jump elsewhere in the program, as illustrated here):

 ```rust
 fn suggest_guess_fixed(prior_guess: u32, answer: Answer) {